ortexx/express-form-data/README.md

 // parse data with connect-multiparty. app.use(formData.parse(options));
-// clear from the request and delete all empty files (size == 0) app.use(formData.format());
+// delete from the request all empty files (size == 0) app.use(formData.format());
-// change file objects to stream.Readable
+// change the file objects to fs.ReadStream app.use(formData.stream());
-app.use(formData.stream());
-// union body and files
+// union the body and the files app.use(formData.union());
-app.use(formData.union());
 ```